Mean-field optimal control with stochastic leaders: Application to the noisy Hegselmann-Krause model

-for some interaction radius $R > 0$.
-More specifically, each follower updates their opinion based on the opinions of their peers in the neighbourhood determined by the interaction radius $R$.
+for $k, k_L >0$.
+For the standard Hegselman-Krause model, each follower updates their opinion based on the opinions of their peers in the neighbourhood determined by the interaction radius $R$.
+In the numerical results that follow, the jump-discontinuities are regularised, as in \cite{Bicego2025}, by shifting the base by a small constant $c_r= 1/64$ such that

 The leader's opinion is independent of followers opinions and changes only in order to influence the followers by adapting the control $u$.
 The diffusion coefficient $\sigma$ is assumed to be a positive constant, representing the stochastic fluctuations in the opinion dynamics that here (in order to reduce the number of parameters) we assume to be the same for all followers and the leader.

 In the left panel of Fig.~\ref{fig:HKsim} we show a simulation of the Hegselmann-Krause model in the time interval $t \in [0,1]$ for $N=99$ followers (dark-blue lines) without a leader present.
 The histograms of the follower's opinions at the initial (red) and final (black) times are presented in the right panel.
 We set the system parameters to $k= 10$, $\sigma = 0.05$ and $R=0.15$.
-For the state space we consider the unit torus $\mathbb{T}$.
-The initial data is sampled from the sum of two von Mises distributions on the unit torus, $f(x|0.65,4) + f(x|0.25,8)$, where

-and $Z_\kappa = \int_\mathbb{T} \exp\{\kappa \cos \left( x \right)\} dx$.
+For the state space we consider the flat unit torus $\mathbb{T}$.
+A comparison of the model's qualitative behaviour under different boundary conditions, including periodic and no-flux conditions, is provided in \cite{Goddard2022}.
+The initial data is sampled from the sum of two von Mises distributions on the unit torus, $f(x|0.65,4) + f(x|0.25,8)$, where $f(x|\mu, \kappa) := Z_\kappa^{-1} \exp\{\kappa \cos \left( x - 2 \pi \mu \right)\}$ and $Z_\kappa = \int_\mathbb{T} \exp\{\kappa \cos \left( x \right)\} dx$.
 The choice of this initial condition corresponds to two clusters of the population.
 Unless otherwise stated we will use the same parameters and initial condition for all the simulations presented in this section.
 From this simulation we see that the two clusters become more distinct as the system evolves.